 So that you don’t wind up eating rotten fish, it’s essential to know how to keep the tuna salad fresh.
 Here are some helpful hints to get you started.

 - It’s simple to keep tuna in the refrigerator.
 You should store it in the fridge in an airtight container.
-As long as it has a lid, any container may be used, whether plastic or glass.
+As long as it has a lid, any plastic or glass container may be used.

 - You can also use plastic wrapping or tinfoil to keep it covered.
 A more recent innovation in food preservation is the silicone cover, which can be used on various bowl sizes.